Reclaim your most precious resource: time

 Benefits for programmers

-Plastic handles checkin and update of huge files 5–8x faster than other VCS, easily handling lots of models, materials, and meshes.
-The more you scale, the better Plastic performs.
+Unity Version Control handles checkin and update of huge files 5–8x faster than other VCS, easily handling lots of models, materials, and meshes.
+The more you scale, the better Version Control performs.

 Save time and minimize task-switching

 SemanticMerge is Unity’s code-aware merge tech, supporting C#, Java, VB.NET and more.
-By analyzing syntax, it automates 16–30% of code merges normally requiring a manual merge.
+By analyzing syntax, it automates 16–30% of code merges that would normally require a manual merge.

 Understand code change history